 - We had to learn to use patience, understanding that our recovery would not match our mentors years of experience in a few months and be satisfied with our incremental changes.
 That was hard for some of us.

 - We had to learn acceptance; that we would only make progress, not experience perfection in our efforts.
 And sometimes, we had to accept that we didn’t understand the directions, or didn’t follow them to the letter, so we didn’t get a bountiful harvest from our efforts.

 We had to learn to use our courage; that we could face our fears, make changes and grow mentally and spiritually in our recovery.

-- We had to cultivate faith in those around us, in a higher power, and in ourselves.
+We had to cultivate faith in those around us, in a higher power, and in ourselves.

 When we struggled and broke through our obstacles, we were like a blooming plant; tenacious in our efforts to survive and thrive.

 An Abundant Harvest: Now I Share It

-It’s time I considered sharing some of the harvest; after all, spring is the time for planting and I’m sure that when I share and free up space in my field, I’ll have room to plant the ideas and suggestions that others share with me.
+It’s time I considered sharing some of the harvests; after all, spring is the time for planting, and I’m sure that when I share and free up space in my field, I’ll have room to plant the ideas and suggestions that others share with me.

 Then I’ll cultivate them; give them attention and watch them grow because I know all the help that I receive will improve my life more.
-I’ll let you know how the autumn harvest turns out; but I’m sure it will be bountiful.
+I’ll let you know how the autumn harvest turns out, but I’m sure it will be bountiful.